To determine the concentration of mycophenolic acid (MPA) in the blood in order to monitor levels, and prevent toxicity

 Is there anything else I should know?

 MPA can decrease the effectiveness of oral contraceptives, and has been linked with first trimester miscarriages and congenital birth defects.
 Women should not become pregnant while taking mycophenolate and should not breastfeed.
 Two forms of birth control are recommended, as is a pregnancy test prior to the start of the medication.
 Patients who become pregnant should talk to their doctor about the associated risks.
+Available clinical evidence does not indicate an increased risk of malformations or miscarriage in pregnancies where the father was taking mycophenolate medicines, however mycophenolate mofetil and mycophenolic acid are genotoxic and a risk cannot be fully excluded (British National Formulary, 2018).

 Patients may have side effects and experience complications such as infections and slow healing even when taking mycophenolate properly.
 Like other immunosuppressant agents, MPA is associated with an increased risk of infection and of the development of lymphoma.